Satharus/satharus.me/_posts/2023-01-08-tracking_my_life.md

 And of course, feeling like I have failed at something makes me feel much worse than anything else listed here, as you can probably tell by the chart.

 # The Verdict
 Track your life.
+I genuinely can't recommend it enough!
 Knowing is always better than not knowing.
 Using an app such as the one I mentioned, or any other app makes it a much easier process.

 From my own, non-scientific(ish?) experience, tracking my life has helped me a lot in understanding myself, my own emotions, and has really helped me free my mind.